kimjongbing/dll_injector_uwp/README.md

 ## DLL Setup Permissions
-**For now you have to do this manually until I set this to be done automatically for you**
+**For now you have to do this manually until I set this to be done automatically**
 1. Right-click the ``.dll`` file you want to inject.
 2. Click the ``Security`` tab.
 3. Click ``Edit`` next to ``To change permissions, click Edit:``